She was returned to turmoil.

 Hester’s parents aged and withdrew to their older children, Hester being the youngest by ten years.

-The elder siblings were polite but Nora was no longer easily included as family by the time of her brother’s accident on his motorbike.
+The elder siblings were polite but Nora was no longer easily included as family by the time of her own brother’s accident.

-This was Mark.
-The one closest in age.
+This was Mark, one closest in age.
 The boy, who had shown her small creatures in the pond and helped get her down from a tree after she had followed him up.

-But after Mark needed care, her sealed off, early life, was reopened.
+After Mark needed care, Nora’s sealed off, early life, drew her back.

 There was peace in that but along with it came the other brother and a sister and memories.

-Way back the parents took Nora in, aged ten months, assuming it was for her good, but soon it probably began to seem reckless – as complicated reactions from the other children proved beyond their capacity.
+Way back Nora was taken in, aged ten months.
+The parents assumed it was for her good, but soon it probably began to seem a reckless move.

 Both the mother and father preferred the straightforward and being able to get on with gardening.